"The pandemic has caused 20 million deaths" - breaking latest news - Breaking Latest News

 The criteria for declaring an emergency

-According to the International Health Regulations, a public health emergency of international concern can be declared in response to a public health event that meets three criteria: theevent is serious, sudden, unexpected; has the potential to spread beyond borders; requires a coordinated international response.
-Today the Covid it can still cause serious illness, but it is no longer something sudden or unexpected.
-Borders have now been crossed, the disease is known around the world and coordinated international responses are virtually abandoned.
+According to the International Health Regulations, a public health emergency of international concern can be declared in response to a public health event that meets three criteria: theserious event, sudden, unexpected; has the potential to spread beyond borders; requires a coordinated international response.
+Today the Covid it may still cause serious illness, but it is no longer something sudden or unexpected.
+Borders have now been crossed, the disease is known worldwide and coordinated international responses are virtually abandoned.

-However, the Chinese situation had put a stop to WHO’s initial intentions to declare the Covid emergency over, which was discussed at the previous October meeting of the safety committee.
-Today, however, hesitations have been overcome